weaveworks/scope/site/plugins.md

 }
 ```

-> **Note:** The `Plugins` section includes exactly one plugin description.
-The plugin description fields are:
+> **Note:** The `Plugins` section includes exactly one plugin description that displays in the UI.
+The other plugin fields are:

-* `id` is used to check for duplicate plugins.
+* `id` - checks for duplicate plugins.
 It is required.
-* `label` is a human readable plugin label displayed in the UI.
+* `label` - a human readable label displayed in the UI.
 It is required.
-* `description` is displayed in the UI.
+* `description` - displayed in the UI.
 It is required.
-* `interfaces` is a list of interfaces which this plugin supports.
+* `interfaces` - a list of interfaces that the plugin supports.
 It is required, and must contain at least `["reporter"]`.
-* `api_version` is used to ensure both the plugin and the scope probe can speak to each other.
+* `api_version` - ensure both the plugin and the scope probe can speak to each other.
 It is required, and must match the probe's value.

 ### <a id="controller-interface"></a>Controller Interface

-Plugins _may_ implement the controller interface.
+Plugins _may_ also implement the controller interface.
 Implementing the
 controller interface means that the plugin can react to HTTP `POST`
 control requests sent by the app.
-The plugin will receive them only
+The plugin receives them only
-for controls it exposed in its reports.
-The requests will come to the
+for the controls it exposed in its reports.
+All such requests come to the
 `/control` endpoint.

 Add the "controller" string to the interfaces field in the plugin specification.

-#### Control
+#### <a id="control"></a> Control

-The `POST` requests will have a JSON-encoded body with the following contents:
+The `POST` requests contain a JSON-encoded body with the following:

 ```json
 {